Why Most Courses Suck

 The free training turns out to be a 60-minute pitch fest.

 You don’t learn jack.
-They just boast about how great they are and promise their “simple three-step system” will work for anyone.
+They just beat their chest about how great they are and promise their “simple three-step system” will work for anyone.

 Yes, even you.
 Even if you’re dumb and lazy, and live under the umbrella from a hot dog cart.